 16. You stumble across a mysterious egg.
 Describe it.

 17. Write a story based on your favorite song.

-18. Outline the steps to a delicious recipe.
+18. Outline the steps of a delicious recipe.

-You are in charge of creating the next best amusement park.
+21. Pretend you’re in charge of creating the next best amusement park.
+Describe it.

-22. Pretend your desk is a home and your supplies the occupants.
-Write a creative story about a typical day in their life.
+22. Imagine that your desk is a home and your supplies the occupants.
+Write a story about a typical day in their life.

 23. Retell the events of your first day of school.